Dr. David Griffin

 Griffin is a certified Chief Training Officer (CTO) and Fire Officer (FO) through the Center for Public Safety Excellence (CPSE) and is currently completing the Executive Fire Officer Program (EFO) at the National Fire Academy.

 On January 7, 2014, the "Find Your Mission Tour" kicked off.
-During 2014, 2015, 2016, and 2017, the tour has made stops in the United States, Canada, and Mexico at over 300 organizations in three different languages, with more than 1000 presentations given to 35,000 plus attendees.
+During 2014, 2015, 2016, and 2017, the tour has made stops in the United States, Canada, and Mexico at over 400 organizations in three different languages, with more than 2000 presentations given to 35,000 plus attendees.
 The tour includes fire service organizations, police departments, military installations, universities, conferences, private industry organizations, law firms, business corporations, manufacturers, as well as charity events.
 Please see the "Find Your Mission Tour" page for more details and to schedule a tour stop in 2018.
 The 2018 Tour began on January 12, 2018 at Texas A&M University for the TEEX Leadership Symposium and will again span across multiple countries.
 Full 2018 schedule will be posted December 15th.